starryalley/AmbitSync/README.md

 ### Project TODO list

-- Add Strava upload support (23.2.2018)
+- Add Strava upload support (7.3.2018)
-  - yes, strava web version on mobile browser isn't so good for uploading GPX file manually.
-I should support it someday.
+  - strava upload has been implemented as of now.
+UI isn't good though.
+Should work on it some day.

 - More move type tests:
   - only some basic GPS based move types are tested: "cycle", "treking", "run" etc.